 According to the OM, the supervision procedure is “under pressure” as prison personnel cannot correctly screen and monitor all messages, which some inmates take advantage of.
 “If the number of e-mail messages is not limited and a large number of unscreened digital messages can be sent to the outside world, as it is currently the case via eMates, there is a considerable risk of continued criminal activity within the penitentiary institution,” the OM notes.

 eMates is a messaging service that has been in use in the Netherlands since 2013.
 It is a convenient way of communication compared to traditional methods like mail, telephone and in-person meetings.
-Families can use their phone to send digital messages to detainees.
+Families can use their phones to send digital messages to detainees.

 Each message is up to 2,500 characters and costs 0.45 euro ($0.50).
 A photo attached to the message costs an additional 30 cents.
 The e-mail is sent to the detention supervision center which prints it, puts it in an envelope that is then given to the inmate who has no access to the Internet.
 Like with mail, its content can be checked for security, except for confidentiality reasons granted by law such as messages sent by lawyers.